Dónall Ó Cualáin

 Dónall Ó Cualáin (born 4 November 1957) is a former Irish Garda who served as Acting Garda Commissioner from September 2017 to September 2018, after the resignation of Nóirín O'Sullivan.

 Biography

-From Carna in the Gaeltacht area of Connemara, County Galway, Ó Culáin is a fluent Irish speaker.
+From Carna in the Gaeltacht area of Connemara, County Galway, Ó Cualáin is a fluent Irish speaker.

 He was appointed Deputy Garda Commissioner and Head of Governance and Strategy on 20 October 2015.
 Following the resignation of Nóirín O'Sullivan, Ó Cualáin was appointed as Acting Garda Commissioner on 11 September 2017, by the Minister for Justice and Equality Charles Flanagan.

-PSNI Deputy Chief Constable Drew Harris was announced as the 21st Garda Commissioner by the Government of Ireland on 26 June 2018. Ó Cualáin remained in place as Acting Commissioner until the official appointment of Harris on 3 September 2018, after which he retired.
+PSNI Deputy Chief Constable Drew Harris was announced as the prospective 21st Garda Commissioner by the Government of Ireland on 26 June 2018. Ó Cualáin remained in place as Acting Commissioner until the official appointment of Harris on 3 September 2018, after which he retired.